House Dems target Trump tax returns as part of lead-off ethics package

 The bill would also restore protections included in the 1965 Voting Rights Act, and protect against efforts by state election officials to purge voting rolls.
 The bill also called for states to establish independent redistricting commissions to draw boundaries for future congressional districts, in an effort to minimize partisan gerrymandering.

-“We made a promise to the American people, the new members that came made a promise, H.R.1 is delivering that promise.”
+“We made a promise to the American people, the new members that came made a promise, H.R.1 is delivering that promise,” Sarbanes said.

 He added: “In return for you giving us the gavel, we’re going to do everything we can, every day, to give you democracy back.”